 A particular area of confusion is outputs vs outcomes.
 They are not the same.

-Marketing is too often measured by outputs (“Are we putting a lot of stuff out there?”) vs outcomes (“Does what we’re doing actually make an impact – and if so, what is that measurable impact?”)
+Marketing is too often measured by outputs (“Are we putting a lot of stuff out there?”) vs outcomes (“Is what we’re doing having an actual, measurable impact?”)

 I strongly believe marketing is the voice of the customer, so let’s champion them in the business and spot opportunities to improve their experience and therefore customer sat outcomes.